MagdaDaniell/recruitment-task_registration_form_autotest/README.md

-# registration_form_autotest
+# Automation test for the recruitment task.
-Automation tests for the recruitment task.
+Automation test of the registration form using selenium in pyhton.